cliffordp/cliff-wp-plugin-boilerplate/README.md

-# WordPress Plugin Boilerplate with Namespace and Autoloader Support
+# WordPress Plugin Boilerplate with Support for Composer and Namespaces

 ## Contents